-She plans to study sociology at UC Berkeley.
+nections to Eden Township: She started playing basketball for Eden because her father played in the same Japanese American basketball league when he was young.
+After witnessing a decline in the Eden Community Center, she decided to make a difference and became the social media manager for a newly established Eden youth group.
+The group hosted cultural activities such as Japanese recipe events, center cleanup dates where they helped maintain the gardens outside and events with the center's senior citizens.
+This group also volunteered to clean up the Colma Japanese Cemetery, the only Japanese cemetery in the country, and learned about its history.
+Opening up these volunteer opportunities helped to bring in youth otherwise not involved with the center, doubling their membership that continues to grow.
+She plans to study sociology at UC Berkelev.

 "Japanese American numbers have declined, now comprising only 0.5 percent of the U.S. population.
 Keeping the Eden youth group going is important to me because I'm helping to establish the longevity of our community for future generations, so Japanese youth will not lose out on the special connection to our heritage.
 "The memories I've made through social events, basketball and bazaars wouldn't have been possible without the community center, and I'm determined to uphold these opportunities for others.

-"I'll continue to step up and develop our group's participation so that the community we've built is sustained for years to come.
+"I'll continue to step up and develop our group's participation so that the community we've built is sustained for vears to come.
 We need to continue to uphold the traditions of Japanese American culture everywhere by ensuring the continuation of community events, as well as consistently getting youth involved.
 "Educating youth on Japanese American history, especially in relation to the internment camps and why the JACL was created, will help to inspire younger generations to continue the legacy and mission.
 Additionally, involving youth at their local JACL chapter and doing activities while getting to know the senior citizens will help build community relations, as well as increase the connection to their Japanese American culture."

-VICTORIA WEISBLY JACL Chapter: Arizona Recipient of the CWO-4 Mitsugi Murakami Kasai Memorial Scholarship University of California, Irvine with a cleanup event sponsored by JACL.
+VICTORIA WEISBLY JACL Chapter: Arizona Recipient of the CWO-4 Mitsugi Murakami Kasai Memorial Scholarship University of California, Irvine Notables:

+Victoria Weisbly has been attending JACL events for as long as she can remember.
+Starting at the age of 6, she helped out at the Arizona Matsuri Festival IACL booth.
+At Gila River, where her grandfather was interned, she helped with a cleanup event sponsored by JACL.
 Weisbly's recommendation letter talks about how she is a kind and caring individual who fosters a positive and inclusive environment, contributing to the overall well-being of the school community.
 She is not only a high achiever but also someone who values and respects the people around her.
+She will be attending UC Irvine.